liborty/TokenCrypt/README.md

 Tests `ncrpt` and `dcrpt`.
 It first encrypts and then decrypts back again all the files in the given input directory and compares the results against the original files.
-It cleans up after itself except for the keys directory `./dirname_key`, which is left for reassurance and for information about how was each test file compressed.
+It then cleans up all the created sub-directories.

-Ideally there should be only a blank produced after "crptest found these differences:" However, not all .hex and .base64 files are perfect.
-Should they contain any spaces and newlines, these will be removed in the process and will cause differences to be reported.
+Ideally, it should report all the reconstructed files as being identical to the originals.
+However, not all .hex and .base64 files are perfect.

 An automated github action compiles the C programs and runs **`crptest`** over the `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
-The 'test' badge at the top of this document lights up green when all the tests were successful.
-Note that only the summary output `test.log` is saved in the repository after this automatic test, not the encrypted or key directories.
+The 'test' badge at the top of this document lights up green when all the tests were passed.
+Note that only the summary output `test.log` is saved in the repository after this automatic test, not the encrypted, decrypted or key directories.

 Should you want to set up your own tests, you  may find the following useful: